BladeRunnerJS/scaling-js-apps/knockout/README.md

 # Knockout

+**We're building a front-end web app so we kinda need to choose a front-end library or framework**

 **The focus of this workshop isn't KnockoutJS**.
 However, being able to test the UI without poking the [DOM (Document Object Model)](https://developer.mozilla.org/en/docs/DOM) is a key in building a large scale front-end app.
 So, we need to use a solution